-- ii.
-Adjustment of a student's academic plan; and - iii.
-Opening a new course section. - b.
+- b.
 Credits taken at another eligible institution to meet degree requirements at the student's home institution shall count towards the eligibility requirement of Subsection 1(a).
 In order to take advantage of this provision, a student must complete the NSHE SSOG Co-Enrollment form by the end of the semester for which he or she is requesting funding.
-For purposes of this subsection, "home institution" means the institution at which the student is enrolled in a program of study leading to a recognized degree or certificate and, if eligible, is receiving Title IV Federal Student Aid. - Each community college and state college shall ensure advisors are available to assist SSOG students who experience difficulty in registering for 15 credits that count toward their program of study. - 12.
+For purposes of this Subsection, "home institution" means the institution at which the student is enrolled in a program of study leading to a recognized degree or certificate and, if eligible, is receiving Title IV Federal Student Aid. - c.
+Each community college and state college shall ensure advisors are available to assist SSOG students who experience difficulty in registering for 12 or more credits that count toward their program of study. - 13.
 Reporting Requirements.
-On an annual basis, the Vice Chancellor for Academic and Student Affairs shall request from institutions data necessary to evaluate the success of the SSOG program. - 13.
+On an annual basis, the Vice Chancellor for Academic and Student Affairs shall request from institutions data necessary to evaluate the success of the SSOG program. - 14.
 Communications Strategies.
-Institutions shall establish strategies to communicate the availability of the SSOG to students.
-Type and method of communications may vary by institution; however, all institutions in jeopardy of not expending all allocated funds must send targeted communications to students in an effort to encourage more students to become eligible by taking action (e.g. adding a class, taking the placement test, completing the FAFSA). - 14.
+Institutions shall establish strategies to communicate the availability of the SSOG to students, including the priority of awarding established in Subsection 9.e.
+Type and method of communications may vary by institution; however, all institutions in jeopardy of not expending all allocated funds must send targeted communications to students in an effort to encourage more students to become eligible by taking action (e.g. adding a class, taking the placement test, completing the FAFSA). - 15.
 Definitions.
 The following definitions apply for purposes of this Section: - a.
 Award The SSOG amount offered to a student on their Financial Aid Award letter.
 In order to receive the funds offered, a student must meet all eligibility requirements at time of disbursement. - b.
 Disbursement The SSOG amount actually paid by the institution to a student - c.
 Semester "Semester" includes Fall, Spring and Summer terms subject to available funds.
 Students who expended their maximum award for the academic year in the prior fall and spring terms are not eligible to receive an award for the summer term(s).

-(Added 6/15; A. 9/15, 3/16, 6/16, 3/17, 6/17, 4/18, 6/18, 9/18)
+(Added 6/15; A. 9/15, 3/16, 6/16, 3/17, 6/17, 4/18, 6/18, 9/18, 6/19, 9/19, 6/20, 7/20)